What is a Merit Increase and Why Does it Matter?

 Why do merit increases matter?

-In many cases (beyond cost of living adjustments) this is a step in the right direction.
+Merit increases matter because they show appreciation and recognition of a job well done.
+Studies show that employees who feel appreciated perform better and are less likely to quit their jobs.
 Rewarding mediocre performance can lead to mediocre results, which can also impact employee morale.
-As the former Chief Talent Officer for Netflix wrote in this HBR piece, when it comes to employee engagement, excellent colleagues “trump everything else.”
+As the former Chief Talent Officer for Netflix wrote in this Harvard Business Review piece, when it comes to employee engagement, excellent colleagues “trump everything else.”

 Salary increases can also encourage hard-to-find star performers to stay with the company longer.
 Glassdoor research reveals a strong correlation between pay and retention, which means that salary increases can be used as a tool to reward and retain people whose flight risk also poses a business risk.